 It will be appreciated by those skilled in the art that the present invention can be embodied in other specific forms without departing from the spirit or essential characteristics thereof.
 The presently disclosed embodiments are therefore considered in all respects to be illustrative and not restricted.
 The scope of the invention is indicated by the appended claims rather than the foregoing description and all changes that come within the meaning and range and equivalence thereof are intended to be embraced therein.

 What is claimed is:

-1. A method of alerting a group of recipients over a wireless network and providing acknowledged group messaging, each recipient comprising a mobile device capable of transmitting and receiving data, the method comprising the steps of:
+1. A method of alerting a group of recipients over a wireless network and providing acknowledged group messaging, each recipient comprising at least one mobile device capable of steps of: